bethiasun/bethiasun.github.io/_pages/about.md

 My research primarily focuses on building <i>mathematically formalised, cognitively plausible</i> deep learning models and draws inspiration from a wide range of fields, including mathematics, cognitive science, developmental psychology, and the philosophy of mind.
 For a more detailed overview of the interests driving my current work, please see the <a href="/interests">interests</a> section.

-Outside of research, I enjoy snorkelling 🤿🐠🏝️, travelling absurd distances in the hope of acquiring vegan-friendly baked goods and desserts 🍧🍰🧁, and spending time with my friends (both human and feline).

 I am always happy to discuss a variety of random topics, so feel free to <a href="mailto:bethia.sun@unsw.edu.au">reach out</a> if you're interested in having a chat!